chet-space/certsnake/README.md

 # certsnake

-Renew or create all TXT or A records in AWS route 53.
+Renew or create a Lets Encrypt certifcate for each TXT and A record in AWS route 53.
 If the certificates are not up for renewal there will be no certificates output.

 ### Requirements
 * Ubuntu 20.0.4